 6. Z: A Novel of Zelda Fitzgerald, by Therese Ann Fowler

-A New York Times Bestseller, Z tells the compelling story of F. Scott Fitzgerald’s wife, Zelda.
-Finally given a platform to shine in her own right, this novel tells the story of one of the most notable members of 1920s’ “Lost Generation.”
+A New York Times Bestseller, Z is the compelling story of F. Scott Fitzgerald’s wife, Zelda.
+Finally given a platform to shine in her own right, this novel tells the tale of one of the most notable members of 1920s’ “Lost Generation.”

 7. Fiesta: The Sun Also Rises, by Ernest Hemingway

-The novel portrays sex in a refreshing way and is one of few stories that does not punish the female characters for enjoying liberal sex.
+This novel portrays sex in a refreshing way and is one of few stories that does not punish the female characters for enjoying liberal sex.
 The protagonist, Jake, is impotent after a war injury and seems to transfer his lost sexual power to his lover, Brett.
-Such a modern take on the powerplay of sex is remarkable given the decade this was written and as a result, Fiesta delivers an intriguing narrative full of complex and modern characters.
+Such a modern take on the power play of sex is remarkable given the decade this was written and, as a result, Fiesta delivers an intriguing narrative full of complex and modern characters.